 - The amount of physical activity that you do.

-See separate leaflet called Weight Loss (Weight Reduction) for more details.
+See the separate leaflet called Weight Loss (Weight Reduction) for more details.
 Below is a brief summary of the principles in losing weight.

 Before you start